streamdrill/streamdrill-json/README.md

 Version 1.0 (initial public release)

 A wrapper for representing, parsing and serialization of Scala and Java types as JSON.
-This library uses the [smart-json parser](https://github.com/netplex/json-smart-v1) for parsing but provides its own fast json serialization.
+This library uses the [json-smart parser](https://github.com/netplex/json-smart-v1) for parsing but provides its own fast json serialization.

 BUILDING